-In addition, upon adoption of the proposed rules, NASD Regulation will begin including business expansion plans in membership agreements to the extent practicable.
+In addition, upon adoption of the proposed rules, NASD Regulation will begin including business expansions plans in membership agreements to the extent practicable.

-NASD Regulation proposes to delete the NAC's call for review authority.
-Under current Rule 1015, the NAC or the Review Subcommittee may call for review a district decision on a membership application, even if the applicant does not appeal the decision.
+Under current Rule 1015, the NAC or the Review Subcommittee may call for review a district decision on a membership application, even if the Applicant does not appeal the decision.
 NASD Regulation considered at length whether a procedure or policy could be developed to implement this provision effectively, but ultimately determined that it is unworkable.
+NASD Regulation has temporarily suspended calls for review of membership decisions and proposes to delete this provision altogether for the reasons set forth in Exchange Act Rel.
+No. 41311 (Apr.
+20, 1999), 64 FR 20347 (Apr.
+26, 1999)